Suicide Room poster

 The inciting incident occurs at 13 minutes when At a party, Dominik is dared to kiss another boy.
 The kiss is filmed and posted online, leading to viral humiliation.
 His carefully constructed social identity begins to crumble as he becomes the subject of ridicule and homophobic bullying..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Dominik makes the active choice to retreat from reality.
+This illustrates the protagonist's commitment to Dominik makes the active choice to retreat from reality.
 He discovers the "Suicide Room," a virtual chatroom/online community, and decides to withdraw from the physical world, locking himself in his bedroom and living primarily online., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory turned false defeat: Dominik believes he's found authentic connection with Sylwia and the online community, but this "victory" is actually his deeper descent.
 He fully commits to the Suicide Room's ideology, raising the stakes of his isolation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Dominik discovers that Sylwia may not be who she claims to be, potentially just another damaged person or even a fabrication.
 The "authentic" connection he found online is revealed as another illusion.
 His last refuge of meaning collapses.
-Whiff of death: the death of hope itself., illustrates the protagonist at their lowest point.
+Whiff of death: the death of hope itself., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 81% of the runtime.
 Rather than synthesis and realization, Dominik reaches a tragic "clarity": he chooses death as the only escape.
 This is a corrupted Second Threshold - the information doesn't save him, it seals his fate.
 He prepares for suicide., demonstrating the transformation achieved throughout the journey.